Table of Contents

 SOAR for Managed Security Service Providers (MSSPs)

 Security teams can aggregate, enrich, and distribute alerts from internal security tools as well as external sources for further analysis and actioning of incidents.
 The internally deployed sources include security alerts, SIEMs, TIPs, ITSMs, incident response platforms, and others, whereas the external sources are news blogs, RSS feeds, threat intelligence providers, regulatory advisories, and so on.
-In short, the machine data is used to kick-off further machine actions and is automated from end-to-end.
+In short, the machine data is used to kick off further machine actions and is automated from end to end.

-SOAR platforms allow security teams to aggregate, enrich, and share machine-developed security alerts with employees, customers, vendors, and other key stakeholders for real-time situational awareness, actioning, and decision-making.
+Security Orchestration, Automation, and Response (SOAR) platforms allow security teams to aggregate, enrich, and share machine-developed security alerts with employees, customers, vendors, and other key stakeholders for real-time situational awareness, actioning, and decision-making.